StreamController/docs/docs/common_problems.md

-When non of the Listed problems here solve your problem create an issue on Github or join the Discord to get help.
+If none of the listed problems resolve your issue, please create an issue on [GitHub](https://github.com/StreamController/StreamController) or join our [Discord](https://discord.gg/MSyHM8TN3u) for help.

-To give you the help that is needed we would need the log or CLI output from StreamController

-- To get the output of the CLI run:
+To provide the necessary help, we need the log or CLI output from StreamController.
+Perform the following steps to get the CLI output:

+1. Stop running instances of StreamController using the option in the hamburger menu

+2. Run the following command to start the app:
     ```sh
     flatpak run com.core447.StreamController
     ```
-- Afterward copy **EVERYTHING** that is in the CLI
+3. Afterward copy everything that is in the CLI.
+You may want to remove your personal user name from it.
+To do this use an editor with search and replace functionality like [gedit](https://flathub.org/apps/org.gnome.gedit).

-Most of the time we can help just by getting this information, but sometimes we need to reproduce the Bug.
-For that it would be best if you provide a list of steps to reproduce the behaviour.
+Most of the time this information is sufficient, but sometimes we need to reproduce the issue.
+In such cases, please provide a list of steps to reproduce the behaviour.
 An example could look like this:
 ```
 1. Start StreamController